LogsQL is a simple yet powerful query language for VictoriaLogs. See examples and tutorial in order to feel the language.

 LogsQL supports the following functions for stats pipe:

-avg(field1, ..., fieldN) stats pipe calculates the average value across all the mentioned log fields.
+avg(field1, ..., fieldN) stats pipe function calculates the average value across all the mentioned log fields.
 Non-numeric values are ignored.

 For example, the following query returns the average value for the duration field over logs for the last 5 minutes: